pelensky/pelensky/README.md

 ## Professional Experience

-### Rail Europe | Principal Software Engineer | November 2019 - Current
+### Rail Europe | Principal Software Engineer
 I currently work at Rail Europe, a platform that provides customers the option to book travel on various rail operators without having to book through the operators directly.
 As a Principal Software Engineer, I work on the customer-facing website and have the following highlights:
 - Oversee the B2C (customer-facing website) in a fully remote team working through all different timezones building features for the website.
 Tech Stack: Ruby, Rails, React, AWS (EC2, S3)
 - Single-handedly extended the website to support travel pass sales, the company's biggest new offering since its inception.
 Tech Stack: Ruby, Rails, React
 - Own the mobile apps (iOS/Android) and the API they consume.
 Tech Stack: Ruby, Rails, React, Swift, Kotlin

 ### 8th Light | Lead Software Crafter
-Prior to this, I worked at 8th Light, a software and web development consultancy that values continuous learning and crafting clean, durable, and elegant code.
+Prior to joining Rail Europe, I worked at 8th Light, a software and web development consultancy that values continuous learning and crafting clean, durable, and elegant code.
 As a consultant, I worked on various clients and domains and have the following highlights:
 - Joined an established remote team as tech lead, quickly ramped up on a new domain and technologies.
 Onboarded and mentored team members in Ukraine and Mexico, both remotely and face-to-face.
 Tech Stack: Python, Django, React, AWS (EC2, S3), ElasticSearch, Ansible
 - Designed and led an initiative to build a private REST API in a large Django app to separate out admin routes from the public-facing API, creating a separate component for administrative tasks not suited to Django Admin.
 Tech Stack: Python, Django, Django REST, Pytest, React
 - Built an Electron app deployed on public-facing self-service terminals.
 Tech Stack: JavaScript, React, Electron, Node, Mocha, Chai